 Change order forms give owners and contractors the flexibility to respond to changes as they occur over the life cycle of the project.
 Using a change order form is a way to minimize any costs or delays that come about because of the change.

 After the change is approved or rejected, the change order form creates a paper trail that details why the change was approved or not.
-This helps to lessen the likelihood of either party blaming the other for the change in scope (or worse, entering into litigation) as the details have all been laid out in the change order form.
+This is critical for change control as it helps to lessen the likelihood of either party blaming the other for the change in scope (or worse, entering into litigation) as the details have all been laid out in the change order form.

 Who Uses a Change Order Form?